-Kevin Harvick, driver of the No. 4 Busch Beer Ford Fusion for Stewart-Haas Racing (SHR), will make his 34th Monster Energy NASCAR Cup Series start at a road course this weekend when the NASCAR Cup Series visits Watkins Glen (N.Y.)
-International for Sunday’s I LOVE NEW YORK 355k at The Glen.
+Kevin Harvick, driver of the No. 4 Busch Beer Ford Fusion for Stewart-Haas Racing (SHR), will make his 36th Monster Energy NASCAR Cup Series start at a road course this weekend when the series visits Watkins Glen (N.Y.)
+International for Sunday’s Go Bowling at The Glen.

-The Bakersfield, California native is one of only two active drivers to claim a NASCAR Cup Series victory at both Watkins Glen International and Sonoma (Calif.)
+The Bakersfield, California native is one of only three active drivers to claim a NASCAR Cup Series victory at both Watkins Glen International and Sonoma (Calif.)
 Raceway.
-Kyle Busch is the other active Cup Series driver to make that claim.
+Kyle Busch and Martin Truex Jr. are the others to make that claim.

-Harvick added his first-career win at Sonoma in June, when he started 12th, led 24 laps and finished ahead of SHR teammate Clint Bowyer when the race ended under caution.
-He also won the NASCAR K&N Pro Series West the day before the Cup race.
+Harvick added his first-career win at Sonoma in June 2017, when he started 12th, led 24 laps and finished ahead of SHR teammate Clint Bowyer when the race ended under caution.
+He also won the NASCAR K&N Pro Series West race at Sonoma the day before.

 In 2015, Harvick started fourth, led 29 laps and appeared to have the race won with a sizable lead on the final lap.
 But he ran out of fuel in the final turn and coasted to a third-place finish behind race winner Joey Logano and runner-up Kyle Busch.